 Answer: I mentioned ++ in the first answer.
 When you have a food & beverage minimum, you need to pay tax and service charge.
 Sometimes the service charge is taxed and other times it’s not.
 You need to ask your sales contact.
 But if you have a F&B minimum of $65,000 and the tax is 9% and the service charge is 24%, the total estimated spend is really $86,450 (with the service charge not taxed) or $87,854 (with the service charge taxed).

 Here is the deal, everything is negotiable, and don’t be afraid to negotiate.
 I know what is important to my client and those are the things that I really push for.
 It’s a give and take and the bottom line is you are creating a partnership with the client and the hotel.

 Have any other burning questions or a topic you’d like covered?
 I’d love to hear from you.
 Leave a comment below.

 ARE YOU INTERESTED IN CORPORATE EVENTS?

 Did you know that we have an e-course that’s perfect for those wanting to get into the corporate events world?
-We just closed the doors to the course, but will reopening them soon.
-Be sure to sign up to join our wait list.
+If you want to learn more – check it out.